 - develop heritage/cultural features or events and celebrate local communities.

-Do projects have to be based within the East Devon AONB?
+Do projects have to be based within the East Devon National Landscape(AONB)?

-Applicants do not have to be located within the East Devon AONB, but must be able to demonstrate a tangible benefit to the AONB and deliver AONB Partnership Plan objectives.
+Applicants do not have to be located within the East Devon NL, but must be able to demonstrate a tangible benefit to the NL and deliver our Partnership Plan objectives.

 Is there a maximum amount that can be applied for?